memogarcia/old_memogarcia.github.io/about.md

 permalink: /about/
 ---

-This blog posts are mean to be reference only. some sort of snippet directory
+This blog posts are meant to be reference only. some sort of snippet directory